AmsaleTsige/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-task 3 Write a function that gets the length of a prefix substring. task 4 Write a function that searches a string for any of a set of bytes. task 5 Write a function that locates a substring.
+task 3 Write a function that gets the length of a prefix substring. task 4 Write a function that searches a string for any of a set of bytes. task 5 Write a function that locates a substring. task 6 Write a function that prints the chessboard.